pymupdf/PyMuPDF/docs/glossary.rst

 .. data:: xref

         Abbreviation for cross-reference number: this is an integer unique identification for objects in a PDF.
 There exists a cross-reference table (which may physically consist of several separate segments) in each PDF, which stores the relative position of each object for quick lookup.
 The cross-reference table is one entry longer than the number of existing object: item zero is reserved and must not be used in any way.
-Many PyMuPDF classes have an *xref* attribute (which is zero for non-PDFs), and one can find out the total number of objects in a PDF via :meth:`Document.xrefLength` *- 1*.
+Many PyMuPDF classes have an *xref* attribute (which is zero for non-PDFs), and one can find out the total number of objects in a PDF via :meth:`Document.xref_length` *- 1*.

 .. data:: resolution